sabur26048/Task_Management/README.md

 Now restart your frontend server using 'npm start'.
 You will see in console of backend 'Connected to MySQL Database'

-# now in browser type 'http://localhost:3000/' you will see task-manager-app opening now you can create,update and delete your tasks.
+# now in browser type 'http://localhost:3000/' you will see Task-management opening now you can create,update and delete your tasks.